virtualeconomy/py-vsys/doc/smart_contract/tok_ctrt_split.md

       - [Split](#split)

 ## Introduction

 *Token Contract V1 with Split* is the twin case for *[Token Contract V1 Without Split](./tok_ctrt_no_split.md)*.
 The token unit can be updated at any time after the contract instance is registered.

 ## Usage with Python SDK

+### Work flow of the contract

+Remember to comment out the previous transaction when acting on the new transaction.

+First register a token contract with split, wait 6 seconds until the transaction completely on blockchain.
+Keep a record of the contract id.

+Issue the tokens.
+The max issue amount is defined when the token contract is registered.

+Now the tokens can be deposited into(and withdraw from) other smart contracts(except for token contract and system contract).

+The contract also provide some optional functions.
+For example, supersede is to transfer the owner right to another account, transfer is a combination of deposit and withdraw, destroy is to destroy a certain amount of the tokens, split is to use the new unit of the token.

 ### Registration